July 22, 2021 *update*

 If you have more than one washroom, please designate one washroom for the moving crew to use to wash their hands.
 Provide soap and a towel (or paper towel with a plastic bag to put the used paper in).
 Please disinfect before they arrive and after they have left.

-Have your own pen handy to sign paperwork, although don't be surprised if your mover has gone to all electronic documents.
+Have your own pen handy to sign paperwork, or have santizing wipes available to clean the pen, although don't be surprised if your mover has gone to all electronic documents.

 Have everyone in the house wear a mask.